Brad Chase

 Can exercise help reduce edema?
 Let’s find out.

-Edema is a condition that causes fluid to accumulate in body’s tissues and result in swelling.
-Talk to your health care provider if you have any concerns about the swelling in your legs and to see which exercises are best for you.
+Edema is a condition that causes fluid to accumulate in the body’s tissues and result in swelling.
+Talk to your healthcare provider if you have any concerns about the swelling in your legs and to see which exercises are best for you.

-Though there are diuretics available to treat edema, you may try a few exercises to keep your edema in control.
-However, it is essential that you check with your doctor before beginning any exercise program.
+Though there are diuretics available to treat edema, you may try a few exercises to keep your edema under control.
+However, you must check with your doctor before beginning any exercise program.

 There are several types of exercises you can engage in to reduce edema, depending on your fitness level and how much swelling you are experiencing.